dooboolab-community/react-native-iap/README.md

 }
 ```
 If you need to handle the success of purchase which could be called even after purchase failed,
-you can add `addAdditionalSuccessPurchaseListenerIOS` to handle nex `successPurchase`.
+you can add `addAdditionalSuccessPurchaseListenerIOS` to handle next `successPurchase`.
+* This feature was provided because of issue in [#307](https://github.com/dooboolab/react-native-iap/issues/307).
 * This feature is provided from `react-native-iap` version `2.4.0-beta1`.
 Currently this feature is in test.